(Sometimes I add to these. Deal with it.)

 And Steff?

 Steff calls her record label after getting out of rehab and doing “the work.”
 Not because he planned to.
 Because he might be on step 9… and she’s on the list.
 Okay, you know what?
-Scratch that- Anyone who’s ever received one of these apologies, knows that they’re not always (or even usually) welcome… They’re for the asshole apologizing (that’s another blog).
+Scratch that- Anyone who’s ever received one of these apologies, knows that they’re not always (or even usually) welcome.
+They're often a spontaneous insult, or retraumatization...
+For the asshole "apologizing" to check a box (that’s another blog).
 He did coke for a decade and after a spectacularly ugly divorce and blowing through most of his trust fund, somewhere in the wreckage he realized the only person he was ever actually honest with was the redhead he spent 4 years terrorizing in the hallways of a high school he barely remembers.

 She calls him back.
 That’s what I have for you all.